-Figure 4: (Left) Recall, (Center) Precision and (Right) F-score of the 6-class classification problem over the WordsEye caption and comment dataset defined by a single mood label, yield the best precision/recall results, whereas Surprise and Disgust, whose mood labels contain larger variability (amazed - shocked, disgusted - sickened), have the worst results.
-Overall the results are superior to the baseline: with only 64 features the precision of the classification for each label ranges from 0.25 to 0.6 and the recall from 0.35 to 0.45.
+Figure 4: (Left) Recall, (Center) Precision and (Right) F-score of the 6-class classification problem over the WordsEye caption and comment dataset bels contain larger variability (amazed - shocked, disgusted - sickened), have the worst results.
+Overall the results are superior to the baseline classifier.
+Using only 64 features the precision of the classification for each label ranges from 0.25 to 0.6 and the recall from 0.35 to 0.45.